-We saw a steady stream of migrating whales and dolphins on this walk.
+We saw a steady stream of migrating whales and dolphins from the headlands (whale season is from June to October).
 The birdlife is abundant, crabs extended friendly claws, and bits of shells and pebbles glistened along our path.

 Day 1: Yamba to Brooms Head